Hey there friend, and Welcome aboard!!

 It’s really something to behold.

-That said, with the HD600, stick to FLAC, WAV, and high quality CD files.
+- That said, with the HD600, stick to FLAC, WAV, and high-quality CD files.
 320 kbps and up will be most beneficial with these headphones.
 I’ve found that most Spotify tracks are pretty good, but there are some that are downright awful so beware.
 As of 2/9/19, I now run Tidal so I don’t really have to worry about quality anymore.